suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 If the author and distributor are separate entities, then the author must delegate encryption rights to the distributor.
-By the principle of least privilege, this should only grant the distributor decryption and re-encryption rights.
+By the principle of least privilege, this delegation should only grant the distributor decryption and re-encryption rights.
 There are two models:

 1. The distributor replaces the COSE_Encrypt in the manifest and then signs the manifest again.
 However, the COSE_Encrypt structure is contained within a signed container, which presents a problem: replacing the COSE_Encrypt with a new one will cause the digest of the manifest to change, thereby changing the signature.
 This means that the distributor must be able to sign the new manifest.
 If this is the case, then the distributor  gains the ability to construct and sign manifests, which allows the distributor the authority to sign code, effectively presenting the distributor with full control over the recipient.
+Because distributors typically perform their re-encryption online in order to handle a large number of devices in a timely fashion, it is not possible to air-gap the distributor's signing operations.
+This impacts the recommendations in Section 4.3.17 of {{RFC9124}}.

-2. The alternative is to use a two-manifest system, where the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in
+2. The alternative is to use a two-manifest system, where the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in {{I-D.ietf-suit-trust-domains}}.
+This incurrs additional
-{{I-D.ietf-suit-trust-domains}}.
-This incurrs additional overhead: one additional signature verification and one additional manifest, as well as the additional machinery in the recipient needed for dependency processing.
+overhead: one additional signature verification and one additional manifest, as well as the additional machinery in the recipient needed for dependency processing.

 These two models also present different threat profiles for the distributor.
 If the distributor only has encryption rights, then an attacker who breaches the distributor can only mount a limited attack: they can encrypt a modified binary, but the recipients will identify the attack as soon as they perform the required image digest check and revert back to a correct image immediately.

-However, if the distributor has the authority to sign a single manifest, this threat profile is substantially degraded: a successful breach of the distributor grants the attacker the ability to distribute whatever code they like to recipient devices.
-The recipient will validate the signature of the code and run it without identifying the attack.
-Because distributors typically must perform their re-encryption online in order to handle a large number of devices in a timely fashion, it is not possible to air-gap the distributor's signing operations.
-This degrades the recommendations in {{RFC9124}}, Section 4.3.17.

-It is strongly RECOMMENDED that distributors are implemented using a two-manifest system in order to distribute encryption keys without requiring re-signing of the manifest, despite the increase in complexity and greater number of signature verifications that this imposes on the recipient.
+It is RECOMMENDED that distributors are implemented using a two-manifest system in order to distribute content encryption keys without requiring re-signing of the manifest, despite the increase in complexity and greater number of signature verifications that this imposes on the recipient.

 # Encryption Extensions {#parameters}

 This specification introduces a new extension to the SUIT_Parameters structure.

+The SUIT_Encryption_Info structure (called suit-parameter-encryption-info in
-The SUIT encryption info parameter (called suit-parameter-encryption-info), see {{parameter-fig}}, contains key distribution information.
-It is carried inside the suit-directive-override-parameters or the suit-directive-set-parameters structure.
-The content of the SUIT_Encryption_Info structure is explained in
+{{parameter-fig}}) contains the content key distribution information.
+The content of the SUIT_Encryption_Info structure is explained in {{AES-KW}}
-{{AES-KW}} (for AES-KW) and {{ES-DH}} (for ES-DH).
-An implementation claiming conformance with this specification must implement support for this parameter.
+(for AES-KW) and in {{ES-DH}} (for ES-DH).

-A device may, however, support only one of the available key distribution techniques.
+The SUIT_Encryption_Info structure is either carried inside the suit-directive-override-parameters or the suit-directive-set-parameters parameters used in the "Directive Write" and "Directive Copy" directives.
+An implementation claiming conformance with this specification must implement support for these two parameters.
+Since a device will typically only support one of the content key distribution algorithms, the distribution system needs to know about the properties of the deployed devices.
+Mandating only a single content key distribution algorithm for a constrained device also reduces the code size.

 ~~~
 SUIT_Parameters //= (suit-parameter-encryption-info